Certora/damn-vulnerable-defi/contracts/naive-receiver/Readme.md

 Take all ETH out of the user’s contract.
 If possible, in a single transaction.

 ### Finding The Bug
-Using the prover we wrote a parametric rule `noChangeToOtherUser` that checks that no interaction with the pool can result in the balance of some other user to change.
+A rather common parametric rule `noChangeToOtherUser` checks that no interaction with the pool can result in the balance of some other user to change.
 An address that calls a function of the pool should only be able to affect the balances of itself and the pool contract.

 Let's run this rule using: